 10. Cable Ties

 Cable ties are used to effectively secure the riser pipe to the pump cable between the cable guards.
 Some codes require the cable ties to be fastened to the riser pipe at intervals of no greater than 10 feet apart.
+Check out our blog, Types of Cable Ties to look at them a little closer!

 11. Pitless Adapters